lqc/thinkcspy/source/functions.rst

         to it as an argument.

     refactor
-        A fancy word to describe reorganizing your program code, usually to make it more understandable.
+        A fancy word to describe reorganizing our program code, usually to make it more understandable.
 Typically, we have a program that is already working, then we go back to "tidy it up".
 It often involves choosing better variable names, or spotting repeated patterns and moving that code into a function.